 - Product Code:

-A course tailored to giving you complete confidence in tackling any detailing task at a professional level.
+A 4-day course consisting of both practical and theory-based elements tailored to giving you complete confidence in tackling any detailing task at a professional level.

-Upon arrival at the detailing academy we will have a vehicle dropped off to use ready to be detailed as a customer would.
+Upon arrival at the Detailing Academy, we will have a vehicle dropped off to use ready to be detailed as a customer would.
 Our first stage would be to go through a methodical and in-depth advanced wash process, whereby we tackle everything needed prior to the polishing stage.
-This will include engine care, door shuts, paint work intricacies degreased and cleansed.
-Next it's onto an extended pre wash and two bucket wash process, working grills and tighter areas with brushes.
-With the vehicle still wet we will be moving onto an in depth paint work decontamination set, looking at how we can utilise other detailing tools and equipment to aid the decontamination of the paint work so we have no contamination prior to polish.
-With the vehicle now fully clean we will be using a selection of microfibre towels and air tools to insure the vehicle is fully dried safely with no trapped water.
+This will include engine care, door shuts, paintwork intricacies degreased and cleansed.
+Next, it's onto an extended pre-wash and two bucket wash process, working grills and tighter areas with brushes.
+With the vehicle still wet we will be moving onto an in-depth paintwork decontamination set, looking at how we can utilise other detailing tools and equipment to aid the decontamination of the paintwork so we have no contamination prior to polish.
+With the vehicle now fully clean we will be using a selection of microfibre towels and air tools to ensure the vehicle is fully dried safely with no trapped water.

-With our vehicle now fully prepped it will be moved inside to our state of the art detailing bay and put onto a ramp so we can safely remove the wheels and access the undercarriage for further cleansing.
+With our vehicle now fully prepped it will be moved inside to our detailing bay and put onto a ramp so we can safely remove the wheels and access the undercarriage for further cleansing.
 The use of the ramp means that you can put the wheels outside to be fully decontaminated inside and out prior to wheel coating or wax.

 Once the vehicle is fully inspected all delicate areas will be masked and covered to help stop machine polishing dust getting into areas which you don't want to have to clean again.
 This will include rubbers, grills, windscreens and thinner edges which may have been identified with low paint depths.